superlinear-ai/poetry-cookiecutter/{{ cookiecutter.package_name|slugify }}/README.md

 - This project follows the [Conventional Commits](https://www.conventionalcommits.org/) standard to automate [Semantic Versioning](https://semver.org/) and [Keep A Changelog](https://keepachangelog.com/) with [Commitizen](https://github.com/commitizen-tools/commitizen).
 - Every commit is linted by [pre-commit](https://pre-commit.com/) with the linters listed in `.pre-commit-config.yaml`.
 All linters are configured in `pyproject.toml`.
 - Run `poe` from within the development environment to print a list of [Poe the Poet](https://github.com/nat-n/poethepoet) tasks available to run on this project.
 - Run `poetry add {package}` from within the development environment to install a run time dependency and add it to `poetry.lock`.
-Add `--group dev` if you only need the package for local development, or `--group ci` if you only need the package for linting or testing.
+Add `--group dev` if you only need the package for local development, or `--group test` if you only need the package for linting or testing.
 - Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.

 </details>